 Annuities also have excellent benefits, including:

 Life insurance enables you to provide help for loved ones, while an annuity helps you remain financially stable even after you retire.
-It can be smart to have life insurance and an annuity since each product offers a distinct form of financial protection.
+It can be smart to have life insurance and an annuity since each product offers a distinct form of added financial protection.
 Be sure to consider your financial goals, budget, and needs when deciding whether both financial products are right for you.